Skip to main content

 • Programming barcodes from the scanner's manual

-Look for settings labeled "Serial Mode", "RS232", or "USB-COM" in your scanner documentation.
+Look for settings labeled "Serial Mode", "RS-232", or "USB-COM" in your scanner documentation.

 Usage

-QR Codes with Embedded ZapScript
+QR codes with embedded ZapScript

 **launch.random:snes

-Linear Barcodes with Mappings
+Linear barcodes with mappings

 Example workflow:

-1. Print a barcode with a simple identifier (e.g., SONIC001)
+1. Print a barcode with a short identifier, such as SONIC001.

 2. Create a mapping in mappings/barcodes.toml: